SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Sure."

-With that Rainbow flew off at speed.
+With that, Rainbow flew off at speed.
 Oxide waited a few minutes and Rainbow had returned with the metal.
 She set it on the ground next to Oxide, it was a couple of metal second and third place trophies.

 Oxide asked, "You sure you want to get rid of these?"